oraclespainpresales/oraclespainpresales.github.io/workshops/visualbuilder/basic.md

 This is pure HTML5+CSS stuff in a LowCode way!

 ### Hands On Lab - Step 9: Add filter from external service

+If you remember, the business users would like to filter the list based on the status of the opportunity.

+First, we're not yet displaying the opportunity status in the list, so let's do so.

 ### Hands On Lab - Step 10: